danielkunin/Deeplearning-Visualizations/article/optimization.md

   </tr>
 </table>

-Adaptive optimization methods such as Adam or RMSprop perform well in the initial portion of training, but they have been found to generalize poorly at later stages compared to Stochastic Gradient Descent.
+Adaptive optimization methods such as Adam or RMSprop perform well in the initial portion of training, but they have been found to generalize poorly at later stages compared to stochastic gradient descent.

 You can find more information about these optimizers in the Deep Learning Specialization Course 2, Week 2 (Optimization Algorithms) on Coursera.